 The Flock Cafe

-This cafe is part of The Aviary Hotel.
-Offering delicious coffees, mouth-watering snacks, and light meals that are created using locally sourced organic produce.
+This cafe is part of the Aviary Hotel.
+Offering delicious coffees, mouth-watering snacks, and light meals, created using locally sourced organic produce.
 The spacious interior is cool on those hot sticky days and makes it a great place to catch-up with friends.

 As one of the top hotels in town, prices are usually quite expensive.
 However, whilst we were in Siem Reap, they had discounted offers, making it a competitively priced place to get a good coffee.